The Importance of Practical Skills in Your Homeschool

 3. Wash the cars.
 Children love getting into water, so fill a bucket with nontoxic soap and water, throw a couple rags in, and let your children wax on, wax off.

 4. Bake together.
-Our new Peaceful Press Cookbook has amazing recipes for desserts, bread, and more, and you can build connection and offer healthier food choices by baking and cooking together.
-Grab a digital copy here for just $12 or get a hard cover version at the link below.
+Our Peaceful Press Cookbook has amazing recipes for desserts, bread, and more, and you can build connection and offer healthier food choices by baking and cooking together.
+Grab a digital copy here for just $12 or get a hard cover version here.

 Back to blog